-(i) Accreditation for a period up to one year after the full new program has been implemented depending on satisfactory annual progress reports.
-In the year the accreditation ends, the education provider will submit a comprehensive report for extension of accreditation.
-Subject to a satisfactory report, the AMC may grant a further period of accreditation, up to the maximum possible period, before a new accreditation assessment.
+(i) Accreditation for a period up to one year after the full new program has been implemented depending on satisfactory annual monitoring submissions.
+In the year the accreditation ends, the education provider will submit an accreditation extension submission.
+Subject to a satisfactory accreditation report, the AMC may grant a further period of accreditation, up to the maximum possible period, before a new accreditation assessment.